MarioDesi/html_exercises/README.md

 # html_exercises
-For practicing git on the html exercises I made
+For practicing git on the html exercises I have done.